 Organic is a labeling term that indicates that the food or other agricultural product has been produced and processed using approved methods.
 These methods integrate cultural, biological, and mechanical practices that foster cycling of resources, promote ecological balance, and conserve biodiversity.
 Synthetic fertilizers, sewage sludge, irradiation, and genetic engineering may not be used.

 Basically, organic food has been produced without harmful pesticides, fertilizers, GMOs, and antibiotics and growth hormones in animals.
 But there’s more to it than that.
 Organic farming relies on biodiversity, composting, and natural defenders against diseases and insects.
 It helps farmers stay more connected to the natural rhythms and local biodiversity of their region.
-Check out the full list of organic standards for more information.

 The word organic functions as a legal word for marketing purposes.
 When you buy a product with the organic seal, you know that it’s come from a farm that’s submitted to the regulations from the USDA.
 Organic farms are subjected to yearly evaluations to make sure that they are still compliant with organic standards.